ashishj12/JavaScript/Async-JavaScript/async.md

 **synchronous JavaScript**

-It is blocking technique so the execution  of one task doesn't dependent on other task before completition of one task.
+* It is blocking technique so the execution  of one task doesn't    dependent on other task before completition of one task.

+* when one task is executed then other task did not run until first task is completed.

 **Asynchronous JavaScript**

-It is a non-blocking technique so the execution  of one task doesn't dependent on other task  before completition of one task.
+* It is a non-blocking technique so the execution  of one task doesn't dependent on other task  before completition of one task.

-It is an Single Threaded Programming Language: In Single threded at a time only one task can execute
+* It is an Single Threaded Programming Language: In Single threded at a time only one task can execute

 **Execution Context**

-Execution context refers to it is only execute at a time only one line of code execute.
+* Execution context refers to it is only execute at a time only one line of code execute.

 **Blocking Code**